SRoddis/BricksFx/README.md

     ```csharp

-    // Implement your ApplicationPlattform where can register your Bricks (Modules)
+    // Implement your ApplicationPlattform.
+In the ApplicationPlattform you can register your Bricks (Modules).
     public class ApplicationPlattform : AbstractPlattform
     {
         public ApplicationPlattform(IContainerAdapter containerAdapter)